tristanbell/nao-autism/README.md

 ####Nao Autism Games####

 #####Easy Installation#####
-The simplest way to install is to use the installation script: [link here].
+The simplest way to install is to use the installation script [here](https://dl.dropboxusercontent.com/u/50803462/installscript.sh).
 Download and double click the script to run it, and the games will be installed to the correct directory.

 #####Manual Installation#####